Hamza417/Positional/README.md

 ## Known Issues (so far)
   - [ ] Rotation causes view to move back to first panel
   - [ ] Parallax sensor values are wrong sometimes
+  - [ ] Trying to rotate compass dialer also moves the screen
-  - [ ] Dialer rotating back to it's original state sometimes causes resource and input lock
+  - [x] ~~Dialer rotating back to it's original state sometimes causes resource and input lock~~
   - [x] ~~Updating sensor values in the background **Handler Thread** to free up the UI load~~ <br/>
       <sub>**(21 Oct, 2020)** - Sensor values cannot be updated in the background thread as the updating UI from the background causes a significant UI lag and communication delay<sub>